TZstatsADS/Fall2018-Project4-sec2-grp1/README.md

 Term: Fall 2018

-+ Team #
++ Team # 1
 + Team members
-	+ team member 1
+	+ team member 1 Beers, Izzy ib2392@columbia.edu
-	+ team member 2
+	+ team member 2 Chen, Yang yc3335@columbia.edu
-	+ team member 3
+	+ team member 3 Gao, Han hg2474@columbia.edu
-	+ team member 4
+	+ team member 4 Qiu, Yimeng yq2231@columbia.edu
-	+ team member 5
+	+ team member 5 Zhai, Chun cz2466@columbia.edu

 + Project summary:  In this project, we created an OCR post-processing procedure to enhance Tesseract OCR output.
+We understood and discussed the assigned paper D1 and C4, for the detection algorithm and correction algorithm separately.
+For D1, the detection part, we use eight rules which is referenced from the rgarbage.
+For C4, we used deletion, insertion, and substitution techniques to look for any possible corrections for these words.
+Deletion would see if deleting an unnecessary character from the word would lead to a correctly spelled word, insertion would see if inserting an additional character into the word would lead to a correctly spelled word, and substitution would see if replacing a character in the word with a different character would lead to a correctly spelled word.Last we compute a score for each candidate.
+The final step is performance measurement.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
++ Beers, Izzy:
++ Chen, Yang: Finish the coding part of D1, combine D1 and C4 together, edit the readme file
++ Gao, Han: Presenter, prepare the powerpoint, finish the coding part of D1.
++ Qiu, Yimeng:
++ Zhai, Chun:

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.